 General Philosophy.
 The Compensation Committee determines and approves the compensation of the Company's executive officers and guides the Company's overall philosophy towards the compensation of its employees.
 The Compensation Committee believes that the compensation of the Company's executive officers should be both competitive and based on individual and Company performance.
 The Compensation Committee believes that the compensation of the executives should reflect their success as a management team in attaining certain operational goals, which leads to the success of the Company and serves the best interests of its stockholders.
 The Compensation Committee consults with executive management regarding both executive and non-executive employee compensation plans and programs, including administering its equity incentive plans.
-The Compensation Committee has retained FPL Associates LP as its independent outside consulting firm to provide the Compensation Committee with relevant data concerning the marketplace, the peer group, and an independent analysis and a recommendation concerning executive compensation and non-executive compensation for 2014.
-The Compensation Committee has the authority to replace FPL Associates LP as its independent outside compensation consultant or hire additional consultants at any time.
-FPL Associates LP does not provide any additional services to the Compensation Committee and does not provide any services to the Company other than those it provides to the Compensation Committee.
-The sole role of FPL Associates LP is as an independent consulting firm to advise the Compensation Committee with respect to compensation of the named executive officers.
+The Compensation Committee has retained FPL Associates LP as its independent outside consulting firm to provide the Compensation Committee with relevant data concerning the marketplace, the peer group, and an independent analysis and a recommendation concerning executive compensation consultant or hire additional consultants at any time.
+FPL Associates LP does not provide any additional services to the Compensation Committee and does not provide any services to the Company other than those it provides to the Compensation of the named executive officers.
 The ultimate determination of total compensation and the elements that comprise total compensation is made solely by our Compensation Committee.

 Objectives of the Compensation Program.
 The primary objective of the Company's compensation program is to attract and retain highly qualified executives by providing competitive base salaries and meaningful cash bonus and equity-based incentives.
 In addition, the compensation program is structured to hold the executive officers accountable for the performance of the Company by tying a portion of their annual non-equity incentive compensation to performance targets.
 The compensation program is also designed to promote an ownership mentality among executives.
 The Compensation Committee recognizes that the interests of stockholders are best served by giving our executives the opportunity to participate in the appreciation of the Company's Common Stock.
 In October 2005, the Board established stock ownership guidelines for each of the executive officer positions and directors.
-Under these guidelines, all of the executive officers and directors are required to own a minimum amount of the Company's Common Stock within four years from their first appointment as an executive officer or director, valued at the time of purchase, and to maintain this minimum amount throughout their tenure as an executive officer or member of the Board.
-Such ownership guidelines follow: five times the base salary for the CEO; three times the base salary for each of the other executive officers; and three times the annual retainer for each Board member.
-In March 2013, the Board approved a revision to the established stock ownership guidelines to exclude from the computation any stock pledged by a director or executive officer.
+Under these guidelines, all of the executive officer or director, valued at the time of purchase, and to maintain this minimum amount throughout their tenure as an executive officer or member of the Board.
+Such ownership guidelines follow: five times the base salary for each of the established stock ownership guidelines to exclude a provide a revision to the established stock ownership guidelines to exclude from the computation any stock pledged by a director or executive officer.
 With the exception of Mr. Seavey who became CFO in October 2012 and Mr. Waite who joined the Company in February 2013, each of the named executive officers and Board members currently own shares of Common Stock that exceed the minimum established guidelines.